 Navigating an educational system in an unfamiliar culture and language is often complex and confusing.
 As a result many students interested in studying overseas choose to use student placement agencies for assistance.

-It is critical when turning to a placement agency to understand its record of serving other students, the agency’s knowledge of the educational system of the intended country, and the strength of the agency’s relationship with its partner universities.
+It is critical when turning to a placement agency to understand its record of serving other students, the agency’s knowledge of the educational system of the intended country, and the strength of the agency’s relationship with its partner universities and schools.

 Students using an AIRC Certified agency can be confident that they are being represented by an agency which is utilizing best practices and adhering to the highest ethical standards.

 What Students Should Know About Working With International Education AgentsInternational education agents have many different business models.
 Some charge students for their services.
 Others receive payment from institutions following successful placement of a student.
 In some cases agents may receive payments both from the student and the institution.
 It is within your rights to know who is paying your agent.
 If in doubt, ask your agent or institutions you are considering attending.

 What is an agent?AIRC defines an educational agency as an organization, company or association that recruits and places students into accredited colleges, universities, secondary schools and other educational institutions on a commercial 'fee for service' basis.